-- b.
+b.
 Participant Direction Opportunities.
-Specify the participant direction opportunities that are available in the waiver.
-Select one: - Participant: Employer Authority.
-As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
+Specify the participant direction opportunities that are available in the waiver Select one : Participant: Employer Authority.
+As specified in Appendix E-2, Item a , the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
-Supports and protections are available for participants who exercise this authority. - Participant: Budget Authority.
+Supports and protections are available for participants who exercise this authority. ■ Participant: Budget Authority.
 As specified in Appendix E-2, Item b, the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget. - Both Authorities.
-The waiver provides for both participant direction opportunities as specified in Appendix E-2.
-Supports and protections are available for participants who exercise these authorities. - c.
+Supports and protections are available for participants who have authority over a budget. c.
+Both Authorities.
+The waiver provides for both participant direction opportunities as specified in Appendix E-2 Supports and protections are available for participants who exercise these authorities.
 Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies: - Participant direction opportunities are available to participants who live in their own private residence or the home of a family member. - Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor. - The participant direction opportunities are available to persons in the following other living arrangements
+Check each that applies: Participant direction opportunities are available to participants who live in their own private residence of the home of a family member.
+Participant direction opportunities are available to individuals who reside in other living arrangements